huwjarv/sulpiride-effort-learning/README.md

 OVERVIEW:
+- This repository contains:
-- This repository contains data from human participants (N = 42) completing a reward learning study with an effort manipulation.
-- One group completed the task on 800 mg sulpiride (dopamine D2 receptor antagonist), and a separate group on placebo.
+(1) data from human participants (N = 42) completing a reward learning study with an effort manipulation.
+One group completed the task on 800 mg sulpiride (dopamine D2 receptor antagonist), and a separate group on placebo.
+(2) matlab functions to run computational models of reinforcement learning.
-- Full details are provided in 'Dopamine D2-receptor blockade in humans disrupts the effect of effort on learning' (Jarvis et al. 2026, PLOS Biology).
+- Full details of these data and models are provided in 'Dopamine D2-receptor blockade in humans disrupts the effect of effort on learning' (Jarvis et al. 2026, PLOS Biology).

 DATA FILE: data-behaviour-sulpiride-effort-learning